-Korean to English Translation of Birth Certificate by Professional Korean-English Translators
+Korean to English Translation of Birth Certificate by Professional Translators

-Translate your certificate of birth from Korean to English and certify for U.S. Immigration
+Translate your certificate of birth to English and certify for U.S. Immigration

-Translate your Korean certificate of birth: Your Korean birth certificate is the most important document in applying for your Green Card, U.S. citizenship, American passport, and marriage.
+Your birth certificate is the most important document in applying for your Green Card, U.S. citizenship, American passport, and marriage.

 Korean birth certificates are called family registers (hojeok deungbon).